symfony-craft/slides/README.md

 - [ ] How to handle the user ?
 - [ ] How to handle authentication ?
 - [ ] How to handle autorization ?
+- [ ] How to validate the domain models ?
+- [ ] How to validate the command/query/use case inputs ?